Coronavirus: Trump pressures FDA to approve COVID vaccine quickly | DW | 11.12.2020

 US President Trump has told US drug regulators to accelerate emergency authorization of the BioNTech-Pfizer vaccine.
 President-elect Joe Biden has said the vaccine needs to be evaluated "free from political influence."

-The Trump administration on Friday reportedly told the head of the US Food and Drug Administration (FDA), Stephen Hahn, to grant emergency authorization for BioNTech-Pfizer vaccine by the end of the day or potentially lose his job, two administration officials told the Washington Post Friday.
+The Trump administration on Friday reportedly told the head of the US Food and Drug Administration (FDA), Stephen Hahn, to grant emergency authorization for BioNTech-Pfizer vaccine by the end of the day or potentially lose his job, two administration officials told the Washington Post.

 Hahn later said the conversation with White House Chief of Staff Mark Meadows was misrepresented.